abhisheksarkar30/spring-cloud-config/README.md

 This is a project to implement **_Spring Cloud Config_** in _**Dockerized**_ services secured by httpBasic **_Spring Security_** with **_CICD Pipeline_** setup via [GitHub Actions](https://docs.github.com/en/actions). <br>
-By Docker, we plan to implement all 3 categories: **_standalone containers, docker-compose, kubernetes-cluster_**.
+By Docker, we plan to implement all three categories: **_standalone containers, docker-compose, kubernetes-cluster_**.

 ### Standalone Containers
 Branch: standalone-container <br>